 In April, we added 8 baby chicks to our homestead.
-I’ve literally waited YEARS for them.
+I’ve literally waited YEARS for chickens.
 We couldn’t have them at our old house, but they have been front and center in my vision of our self-sustainable lifestyle and I have spent these years learning all I could about them.

 Not only will they feed us with plenty of eggs, which we LOVE and eat almost everyday, but they will supply us with compost for the garden and take care of most of my kitchen and garden scraps.
 By eating the nutritious food from our garden, they will supply us with super rich compost, which will make our garden even healthier, which will make their compost even healthier, which will make the next year’s garden even healthier.
 It’s a cycle that will keep improving with each year.
 In my eyes, they are an essential part of our homestead.